Richard Weston (canal builder): Biography

 Weston was born in 1591, the eldest son of Sir Richard Weston (1564-1613) of Sutton Place, Surrey, by Jane Dister (d.1625), daughter of John Dister of Bergholt, Essex.
 He was the great-great-grandson of Sir Richard Weston (1465-1541), builder of Sutton Place.

 He was educated, or spent part of his early life, in Flanders.
-In 1613 he succeeded to the family estates at Sutton and Clandon and was knighted on 27 July 1622 at Guildford.
+In 1613, he succeeded to the family estates at Sutton and Clandon and was knighted on 27 July 1622 at Guildford.

 Sir Richard Weston was ambassador from England to Frederic the fifth, Elector Palatine, and King of Bohemia, in 1619.
 He was present at the famous battle of Prague in 1620.

-In the early 1630s Weston decided to copy the canal and lock system then prevalent in The Netherlands to make the River Wey navigable between Weybridge and Guildford.
+In the early 1630s, Weston decided to copy the canal and lock system prevalent in The Netherlands to make the River Wey navigable between Weybridge and Guildford.
 He was appointed one of the Royal Commissioners to oversee the work in 1635.
 During the English Civil War (1642–1651), his property was sequestrated and he went into exile.

-In 1644 he visited Ghent, Bruges and Antwerp and took the opportunity to study agricultural methods in use there.
+In 1644, he visited Ghent, Bruges and Antwerp and studied agricultural methods in use there.
 By 1649 he was back in England and instigated a bill in parliament to authorise the construction of the navigation which became an Act of Parliament in 1651.
 Weston immediately set to work on construction, although he died before the scheme reached completion.

 One of his first agricultural schemes was to increase the hay yield, by introducing a new strain of hay and by irrigation schemes.
 He also introduced from Flanders a crop rotation scheme based on clover, flax and turnips.
-In 1645 he had written an account of Flemish husbandry which formed the basis of the "Discours" which was published in various versions in 1651 and 1652.
+In 1645 he had written an account of Flemish husbandry which formed the basis of the "Discours" published in various versions in 1651 and 1652.

 Weston died aged 61 and was buried at Trinity Chapel Guildford.
 He married Grace Harper of Cheshunt and by her had seven sons and two daughters.